hapi-server/data-specification/README.md

 Note that there is an OK status to indicate that the request was properly fulfilled, but that no data was found.
 This can be very useful feedback to clients and users, who may otherwise suspect server problems if no data is returned.

-Note also the response 1407 indicating that the server will not fulfill the request, since it is too large.
+Note also the response 1408 indicating that the server will not fulfill the request, since it is too large.
 This gives a HAPI server a way to let clients know about internal limits within the server.

 In cases where the server cannot create a full response (such as an `info` request or `data` request for an unknown dataset), the JSON header response must include the HAPI version and a HAPI status object indicating that an error has occurred.
 If no JSON header was requested, then the HTTP error will be the only indicator of a problem.

-For the `data` endpoint, it is possible for clients to request data with no JSON header.
-In this case, the HTTP status is the only place to determine the response status.
+Similaryly, for the `data` endpoint, clients may request data with no JSON header, and in this case, the HTTP status is the only place a client can determine the response status.

 ## HAPI Client Error Handling

 Because web servers are not required to limit HTTP return codes to those in the above table, HAPI clients should be able to handle the full range of HTTP responses.
-Also, a HAPI server may not be the only software to interact with a URL-based request from a HAPI server (there may be a load balancer or upstream request routing or caching mechanism in place), and thus it is just good client-side practice to be able to handle any HTTP errors.
+Also, the HAPI server code may not be the only software to interact with a URL-based request from a HAPI server.
+There may be a load balancer or upstream request routing or caching mechanism in place.
+Therefore, it is good client-side practice to be able to handle any HTTP errors.

 # Representation of Time